Annette29/data-augmentation-cycleGAN/README.md

 This repository contains scripts for:

-1. Generating binary masks from GeoJSON annotations.
+1. Generating binary masks from SVS images guided by coordinates in the .geojson file

+2. Extracting 1024*1024 .jpg patches from SVS images + TIFF binary masks (class: with lesions) guided by coordinates in the .geojson file

+3. Extracting 1024*1024 .jpg patches from SVS images (class: without lesions) with randomness conditionally applied to avoid extracting too many patches